Board of Directors

 A leadership team with a passionate belief in the power of choral music, our board is committed to enabling Seattle Pro Musica to maintain artistic excellence and a sound fiscal foundation.

 Wes Kim joined Seattle Pro Musica as a singer in 2011 and was elected to the Board of Directors in 2013.
-From early on, he's produced engaging videos to promote our concerts and events.
-He now heads up the Marketing Committee where he helps to set broader marketing strategies for the choir.
-Outside of SPM, he’s a Lead Copywriter at AT&T and an award-winning filmmaker.
+He chairs the Marketing Committee and is a member of the Inclusivity Advisory Group.
+Having studied and performed music for most of his life, he considers himself lucky to serve an organization that strives for artistic excellence, creates a family-like community among its singers, and moves and inspires audiences with their performances.
+Outside of SPM, he’s a Senior Lead Digital Content Writer at AT&T and an award-winning filmmaker.

 Rick Johnson, TREASURER